 Dry Eyes and Soft Contact Lenses

 Contact lenses are manufactured from one of two types of polymeric materials.
-Soft contact lenses are made from hydrophilic plastics that contain water.
+Soft contact lenses are made from hydrophilic plastics that contain water, and are therefore not the best contact lenses for dry eyes.
 In fact they may contain anywhere from 30–75 percent water, depending on what type of wearing schedule they are designed for.
 In general, the more water a soft contact lens contains, the more prone it is to dehydration.
 This is not a desirable attribute, because as water evaporates from the front surface of the lens, the lens reacts by absorbing water from your natural tear film, causing dry eyes.

 Dehydration can also contribute to dry eyes.
 Causes of dryness, such as the heat being on in a room, using a hair drier, exposure to smoke from any source, or exposure to wind can cause soft contact lenses to dry your eyes.

 Fortunately, dry eye symptoms from contact lenses are usually temporary and can often be minimized or eliminated by changing lens materials.
 But for patients who have been wearing their lenses for many years, there may be another cause.
 The continual rubbing of the lens across the surface of the cornea may result in the loss of the microscopic hair-like structures that exist on the outermost layer of the cornea and assist in keeping the tear film stable.
 Years and years of chaffing these fine structures can result in poor tear-film stability, resulting in dry eyes.
 This can occur even if you are comfortable with your contact lenses and wear them successfully for most waking hours.